 Day 1: Begin your day in Bucharest by taking a morning walking tour with Walkabout Free Tours.
 This is the perfect introduction to Romanian history and the events centred in Bucharest during the last few decades.
 You’ll see and learn plenty during this 3-hour tour.

 In the afternoon, pay a visit to the Palace of the Parliament, the world’s second-largest administrative building.
 Commissioned by dictator Nicolae Ceauşescu in 1984, this 3,000-room building was left unfinished after he was executed by firing squad for crimes against humanity.

 A tour costs 40 RON (20 for students) and can either be booked by phoning them a day in advance or – the easier option – getting an online skip-the-line ticket from GetYourGuide.

-Don’t forget to pay a visit to Cărturești Carusel, voted the world’s prettiest bookshop!
+Another must-visit place in Romania is Cărturești Carusel, voted the world’s prettiest bookshop!

 Day 2: Take some time to explore the Bucharest hidden gems.
 These include abandoned mansions in the backstreets, orthodox cathedrals, the Armenian Quarter and Obar Market, the biggest local market in Bucharest where you can sample sweet cherries, beer and

 Hostel: I was keen to stay at Podstel Bucharest but sadly it was booked up.
 This is known as the best hostel in Bucharest with comfy and clean dorm rooms, group meals and evening activities.